-Although we don’t believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they’re material to our investing thesis.
+Although we don’t believe in timing the market or panicking over market movements, we do like to keep an eye on big changes — just in case they’re material to our investing thesis.

 For the fourth-straight week it appears that the broad-based S&P 500 (SNPINDEX:^GSPC) is starting off on shaky ground.
 The culprits today appear to be weak U.S. economic data and a report from Dow Jones that has reignited U.S. debt-ceiling fears.

--- that it certainly caught investors’ attention.
+While not often viewed as a huge report, the July U.S. durable-goods report (a measure of big purchase items like cars and appliances) was so bad — a drop of 7.3% from the previous month — that it certainly caught investors’ attention.
 To abate some of this negativity, a 52% drop in civilian aircraft orders was a big component to these weak results, but it still could point to weak third-quarter GDP growth if spending on big-ticket items is beginning to dry up.

 The other concern came from Dow Jones, which reported that the U.S. Treasury will reach its current debt limit by mid-October.
 And we all know what that means, right?
 You bet: More Congressional bickering!
 The past few debt-limit crises have come down to the wire, with both parties kicking the can further down the road instead of working out a solution.
 This is one of those broad-topic issues that has the potential to affect all sectors if nothing is worked out.